starcitizen-lug/knowledge-base/wiki/Head-Tracking.md

 ### Opentrack Configuration

 {: .important }
-> - For `LUG Wine` runners, use an official Opentrack build version  opentrack 2026.1.0 or later.
+> - For `LUG Wine` runners, use an Opentrack build version 2026.1.0 or newer.
 > - For any `GE-Proton` or `Proton` runner, include environment variable `PROTON_VERB="runinprefix"`.
 > - Some of our Penguins have reported issues with staging runners, so non-staging may be preferred.
 > - You may need to launch opentrack with or without the `--platform xcb` flag.
 Your opentrack package may include two different .desktop files for this, one labeled Wayland and one not.